 Aaron M. Gurewitz served as ROCG's Co-President and is the President & Head of Investment Banking of Roth.
-He is also a minority owner of CR Financial Holdings, Inc. and a sponsor and the Co-President of each of Roth CH Acquisition I Co., Roth CH Acquisition II Co., Roth CH Acquisition III Co., and Roth CH Acquisition V Co.
-Mr. Gurewitz did not receive any compensation for his services as a Co-President of ROCG, Roth CH Acquisition I Co., Roth CH Acquisition III Co., or Roth CH Acquisition V Co.
+He is also a minority owner of CR Financial Holdings, Inc. and a sponsor and the Co-President of each of Roth CH Acquisition I Co., Roth CH Acquisition II Co., Roth CH Acquisition II Co., Roth CH Acquisition V Co.
+Mr. Gurewitz did not receive any compensation for his services as a Co-President of ROCG, Roth CH Acquisition I Co., Roth CH Acquisition II Co., Roth CH AcquisitiI Co., Roth CH Acquisition II Co., Roth CH AcquisiI

-In connection with the Business Combination Closing, Mr. Gurewitz sold 63,298 Founder Shares and 16,315 Private Placement Units to Legacy Tigo for \$88,501.41 pursuant to the Sale and Purchase Agreement and at the Business Combination Closing held 48,773 shares of Common Stock and warrants to purchase 721 shares of Common Stock.
+In connection with the Business Combination Closing, Mr. Gurewitz sold 63,298 Founder Shares and 16,315 Private Placement Units to Legacy Tigo for \$88,501.41 pursuant to the Sale and Purchase Agreement and at the

+Business Combination Closing held 48,773 shares of Common Stock and warrants to purchase 721 shares of Common Stock.